 We entered into an offer letter with Steven Nichtberger, M.D., our Chief Executive Officer and President, on October 10, 2018, which was amended in January 2019.
 Dr. Nichtberger's offer letter sets forth the initial terms and conditions of his employment with us, including base salary, target annual bonus opportunity and standard employee benefit plan participation.
 Dr. Nichtberger's offer letter provides for "at will" employment.
-Under the terms of his offer letter, Dr. Nichtberger is entitled to receive an annual base salary of \$425,000 and an annual target bonus of 40% of his annual base salary based upon our board of directors' assessment of Dr. Nichtberger performance and our attainment of targeted goals as set by the board of directors in their sole discretion.
-Pursuant to his offer letter, Dr. Nichtberger also entered into an Employee Restrictive Covenant Agreement with us, pursuant to which he agreed to certain non-competition, non-solicitation, confidentiality and invention assignment terms.
+Under the terms of his offer letter, Dr. Nichtberger is entitled to receive an annual base salary of \$425,000 and an annual target bonus of 40% of his annual base salary based upon our board of directors' assessment of Dr. Nichtberger also entered into an Employee Restrictive Covenant Agreement with us, pursuant to which he agreed to certain non-competition, non-solicitation, confidentiality and invention assignment terms.